 19/06/2023 - Welcome back to Considerati's comprehensive blog series on the influence of Artificial Intelligence.
 We, at Considerati, are committed to demystifying the intersection between AI and other areas such as liability, privacy, and ethics in light of the EU AI Act moving to the trialogue phase.
 This blog series was launched ahead of the recently concluded Conference: Artificial Intelligence, Impact & Update 2023 that Considerati organised in collaboration with Outvie on 16 June.
 Prof Mr Dr Bart Schermer, founder of Considerati, spoke on the status and developments of the AI regulation.
-Responsible Tech consultants Marianne Schoenmakers and Jord Goudsmit also organised a workshop on how to measure and monitor Responsible AI Governance within organisations.
+Responsible AI consultants Marianne Schoenmakers and Jord Goudsmit also organised a workshop on how to measure and monitor Responsible AI Governance within organisations.

 In our previous blog posts of the AI series, we delved into the proposed liability framework concerning AI in the European Union (“EU”) and discussed the potential of AI to cause human rights violations.
 A mature and established example of both these aspects is the intersection of privacy and AI.